 Additionally, exchanges charge for payment methods too.
 Credit card payment methods are usually much higher than debit card and bank transfer purchases.
 The fees could also depend on an exchange’s location.
 In contrast, some exchanges do not charge for certain payment methods.

 Finally, you can exercise the option for instant-buy.
 This is where you buy Bitcoin using a credit or debit card, and the Bitcoin appears in your wallet within minutes.
-You can also opt for placing a purchase order.
+You can also opt to place a purchase order.
 The fees are usually cheaper than using the instant-buy option.

 Factors To Consider When Buying Bitcoin